 Visit a museum and other sightseeing

 Shopping is not possible on Sundays?
 Fleamarket is the solution.
 In Germany, this kind of market is a big deal.
 You can find them almost in all cities, however, not each Sunday.
-There are fleamarkets happens each and there but most of the time not on the regular basis.
+Some flea markets happen each and there, but most of the time, not regularly.

-You should think about them as a garage sale in the US.
-When people can sell their goods privately.
+You should think about them as a garage sale when people can sell their goods privately in the US.
 For many people, spending time at a flea market counts as a cultural activity.
 You can even grab a snack or a drink in one of the many stalls while searching for your favorite thing.

 Take a long walk

-I know, the walk doesn’t sound that exciting, but it can be so enjoyable thought!
-If the weather isn’t terrible you always can have a great walk-in Germany, doesn’t matter where are you living.
+I know the walk doesn’t sound that exciting, but it can be such enjoyable thought!
+If the weather isn’t terrible, you can always have a great walk-in Germany; it doesn’t matter where you live.

 Grab your family, friends, relatives, or other lowed once and have a long walk either in the city exploring some architectural masterpieces or in the park, along the rives breathing fresh air.

 You can also enjoy it on your own with your favorite music or podcast in the ears.